-Northern Trust revealed it’s been running a private equities blockchain, and PwC has recommended to buy and hold Bitcoin and Ethereum.
+Northern Trust revealed it’s been running a private equities blockchain.
 Here are the cryptocurrency highlights of week 8:

 - Northern Trust revealed it has been discreetly running what may be the world’s first functioning private equities blockchain.
 Custom built for Switzerland-based management firm Unigestion, the platform was co-developed by Northern Trust and IBM using Hyperledger’s Fabric code base.
 Notably, the distributed ledger features an active node that is already providing real-time data to a European regulator.